 Copy events to: 215

-We will use '1xx' event numbers for our Time trials and '2xx' event numbers for our splits
+We use '1xx' event numbers for our Time trials and '2xx' event numbers for our splits

 Check: ‘All new events are Time Trial Events’